OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

     systems referenced by the course [course
     schedule](/operating-systems/schedule/).

--   **Engineering Efforts**: These assignments invite students to explore different techniques for rigorously designing, implementing, evaluating, and documenting real-world Python programs.
-These assignments invite students to use tools like a text editor, a terminal window, and a modern Python development environment to implement functions that strike the right balance between understandability, generalizability, and specialization.
-Students will also use the data collected from running experiments to evaluate the implementation of a Python function as they consider trade-offs between, for instance, its efficiency and correctness.
+-   **Laboratory Assignments**: These assignments invite students to explore different techniques for rigorously designing, implementing, evaluating, and documenting operating system components or concepts.
+As part of these assignments, learners will use the data collected from running experiments to evaluate the implementation of an operating system component as they consider trade-offs between, for instance, its efficiency and effectiveness.

 #### Assignment Submission